ekankam/hero-html-email/README.md

 ## Description

-This template HTML email template is a responsive email template for a smart watch.
+This HTML email template is a responsive email template for a smart watch.